Cleanroom Classification Standards

-Angstrom Technology designs, builds, and installs cleanrooms that meet classification standards, as well as industry-specific requirements.
-Hardwall, Softwall, and Rigidwall wall systems are used to construct modular cleanroom environments that are easily customized to your unique application.
-Our cleanrooms can be modified, expanded, condensed, or relocated as your project needs evolve.
+Angstrom Technology designs, builds, and installs cleanrooms that meet ISO classifications and industry-specific standards.
+Hardwall, Softwall, Seamless, and Rigidwall wall systems can be configured to support nearly any application and can be modified, expanded, downsized, or relocated as your needs evolve.

 What Are Cleanroom Classifications?